D3CRYPT360/valoStatus/README.md

 # valoStatus
-A python module to check for Riot Games server status for **VALORANT** [valorant server status website](https://status.riotgames.com/valorant?locale=en_US)
+valoStatus is a Python module to check for Riot Games server status for **VALORANT** [VALORANT Server Status Page](https://status.riotgames.com/valorant?locale=en_US)

-If you like this please star the repo :)
+If you like this please star the repo. :)

-If you would like to contribute to the project feel free to make a PR and fix bugs or make the code even better :D
+If you would like to contribute to the project feel free to make a PR and fix bugs or make the code even better. :D

 # Installation
 `pip install valoStatus`